-The Dagomba honor their ancestors with a festival called Bugun, which means "fire" or "hell".
+The Dagomba honor their ancestors with a festival called Bugun, which means "fire".
 The celebration begins with a great feast and culminates when the people gather together with lighted torches near a tree outside the community.
 There they recite the names of their ancestors and throw their torches into the tree.

 Some Christian resources are available to the Dagomba.
 The Dagomba's minimal response to Christianity, however, shows that Christians need to pray and intercede for the people to yield their hearts to the power of the Gospel.

 Pray that God will use the Dagomba believers to share the love of Jesus with their own people.